 With progressive download, media content is transferred from a server to a client computer through HTTP protocol.
 It doesn’t require any streaming server for file hosting or downloading a media file to watch it.
 Progressive download enables video playback before a complete video download.

 The rise of 4K video, high user expectations of quality standards and smooth experience, development of new effective platforms and faster Internet connection make demands to video streaming formats stricter.
-Irrespective of variety of technologies available, we’ll focus on RTMP as one of the most widespread and favorite streaming protocols among developers.
+Irrespective of variety of technologies available, we’ll focus on RTMP for Android as one of the most widespread and favorite streaming protocols among developers.

 Created by Macromedia (currently Adobe), Real-Time Messaging Protocol ensures adaptive bitrate streaming (ABS).
 When the bandwidth changes, the video quality automatically tunes up to it.
 RTMP is based on Transmission Control Protocol (TCP) which prioritizes maintenance of stable connection and low latency.
 Regarding the type of content, RTMP allows transmitting both prerecorded and live media data and text information.

-Moreover, RTMP can be used not only for mobile streaming.
-RTMP server can send media data both to web applications as well as to mobile devices.
+Moreover, the RTMP protocol can be used not only for mobile streaming.
+RTMP server for Android can send media data both to web applications as well as to mobile devices.

 It is most often praised for the following advantages it provides:

 The greatest benefit that RTMP provides is optimization of video and audio data transmission.
 For streaming, it uses the exclusive 1935 port that is suitable for low-latency content transmission which is vital for live streaming and requires no buffering.

 RTMP has been used for live streaming for more than 10 years.
 For a developer, setting up RTMP Server is an easy task.
-For a user, video streaming is enabled in different formats at the same time.
+For a user, Android video streaming is enabled in different formats at the same time.
 Security features such as Player verification are applied too.

 All RTMP servers allow recording incoming media streams and provide the ability to display videos from the beginning.
 A user can skip parts of the video till the current moment in the broadcast.
 This feature is particularly useful for long videos (more than 10 minutes), allowing to easily switch to any part of it.